Phone-GWP-group

 Even stock picking bins can be enhanced in a number of ways, tailoring them to your requirements

-7 options to enhance your order picking bins
+Options that will enhance your order picking bins

-You may already be using picking bins, however.
+You might already be using picking bins, however.
 As mentioned at the beginning, your competitors may well be using picking bins or similar products too, diluting or negating any advantage you may have had over them.

 So what do you do?

-The main customisation options available (depending on the specific solution you choose), are as follows:
+The main customisation options available, depending on the specific solution you choose, are as follows:

 • Custom colours

-• Changing strength/material thickness
+• Changing strength and material thickness

-• Tailored Sizes
+• Tailored sizes

 • Internal dividers